 With SSL/TLS inspection, SFOS processes asymmetric crypto operations of the Public-Key Infrastructure (PKI).
 When the server responds to a client request with the X.509 server certificate, the DPI engine verifies the certificate.

 For TLS flows supported by PKI acceleration, certificate re-signing is offloaded to the NPU.
-The DPI engine sends a request to the NPU through the DPDK (Data Plane Development Kit) in the DAQ layer for re-signing the server certificate.
+The DPI engine requests the NPU through the DPDK (Data Plane Development Kit) in the DAQ layer for re-signing the server certificate.
 Offloading the CPU-intensive PKI processing frees the x86 CPU for other processes.
 After the crypto hardware engine on the NPU re-signs the certificate, the result is sent back to the DPI engine through the DPDK-DAQ for TLS processing.

 The DPI engine re-signs the certificate for TLS flows that aren't supported by PKI acceleration.